Healthy Homes Assessment Kenepuru

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to ensure that their Kenepuru rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rentals must be fully in compliance by July 1st 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords must make sure their Kenepuru rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties are required to be completely compliant by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate your rental property to check whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager of the tasks required. requirements to be completed, and provide a report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager about the work needed to be completed. needs to be completed, and provide a report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for as much as $7,200 and additional healthy homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 in addition to any healthy homes related fines.

 Call Now (04) 280 6779